kevze05/ics3u-classwork/functional-decomposition.md

 		- wait (predefined y amount of time)
 		- if covered amount > (predefined threshold)
 		- tow the car

-Prevention: To prevent the problem, you can simply implement the above function for fixing immediately after a car has parked.

-- if sensors become covered for 30 seconds //fair amount of time, don't want to trigger everytime someone accidently crosses a line
-	- trigger fix (above)

 ## People hogging seats with bags/sitting where they're not supposed to

 Fixing: To fix the problem, set a scanner on the seat to look for a certain barcode on a ticket.
 If there is weight on the seat but no scan, it means someone is illegally using the seat.

+Prevention: To prevent the problem, you can preset the seats to be "down" until someone scans the proper ticket.

 - define flag as false for each seat
 - loop